5G Green Enterprise

 Chunghwa Telecom is a highly-localized telecom carrier, a generous contributor to community development, and one of the most important partners to other telecom carriers around the world.
 As technologies progressed and improved, we began some operations that were outside the conventional telecom boundaries, “corporate social responsibility” concepts were introduced into products and services research, development, applications, and into the Company management strategies.

-In addition to developing products that are friendly to the environment, we have been promoting Green Stores and were the first telecom carrier in Taiwan to fully turn service centers into Green Stores.
-Customers are encouraged to purchase green products from our “Chunghwa Telecom Green Stores.”
-In 2019, green revenue was NT$ 106.61 million, which was 5.4% of the total revenue.
+In addition to developing products friendly to the environment, we have been promoting Green Stores and were the first telecom carrier in Taiwan to fully turn service centers into Green Stores.
+In 2020, green revenue was NT$ 361 million, which was 16.3% of the commercial products revenue.

 Paperless Receipt Service

-We have been promoting the use of electronic billing since 2001 to conserve energy, and reduce carbon emission by eliminating the use of paper for bills.
-In 2017, we offered the “paperless receipt service” to satisfy customer need and also contribute to a reduction of global warming.
-As of the end of 2019, the percentage of paperless receipts exceeded 70%.
-The service saved 580 million sheets of paper and an estimated 52,722 trees; it had also reduced carbon emission by 10,439 metric tons by the end of 2019.
+We have been promoting electronic billing since 2001, and reduce carbon emission by eliminating the use of paper bills.
+In 2017, we offered paperless receipt service.
+At the end of 2020, the percentage of paperless receipts exceeded 71%.
+The service saved 590 million sheets of paper and an estimated 53,673 trees, reducing carbon emission by 10,627 metric tons.

 4G: Green Supply Chain